simzero/cudaParticlesFoam/.github/README.md

 You need to first configure your machine for using GPUs within Docker containers.
 Follow this [link](https://docs.nvidia.com/ai-enterprise/deployment-guide/dg-docker.html) for instructions.

-Set up the enviroment with:
+Set up the environment with:

 ```console
 source etc/bashrc